An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 (none)

-clears the IDE's Display panel
+clears the IDE's Display pane

 clearKeyBuffer